danbev/learning-ai/fundamentals/llama.cpp/README.md

 'vocab_size': 32000}
 ```

-I've downloaded the original model from meta-llama/Llama-2-7b-chat and converted
+I resorted to downloading the original model from meta-llama/Llama-2-7b-chat and
-it to gguf and then quantized it to F16.
-This is a little more than my GPU can
+converted it to gguf, and then quantized it to F16.
+This is a little more than
-handle as it only has 12GB of VRAM.
-But if I reduce the number of layers that
+my GPU can handle as it only has 12GB of VRAM.
+But if I reduce the number of
-are to be offloaded to the GPU, setting it to 25, then it will start training.
+layers that are to be offloaded to the GPU, setting it to 25, then it will start
-Note sure how long this will take but it will probably take longer as not all
-layers can be on the GPU.
+training.

-TODO: Would it be possible to quantize the model to Q8_0 which I would then
+Would it be possible to quantize the model to Q8_0 which I would then
 be able to run on my GPU?
 In the README.md of the finetune example the example
 they show is using an open-llama open-llama-3b-v2-q8_0.gguf model.
 But in that
-example it does not mention Cuda and it was when using Cude that I ran into
+example it does not mention CUDA and it was when using CUDA that I ran into
-an issue and note when running without Cude.
+an issue and note when running without CUDA.

-_wip_

 This section is for looking into supporting HuggingFace Llama models and
 converting them to GGUF models.